MOUNJARO, ZEPBOUND, AND TRULICITY INDICATIONS AND SAFETY SUMMARIES WITH WARNINGS

 ZEPBOUND (TIRZEPATIDE) INDICATION AND SAFETY SUMMARY WITH WARNINGS

-Zepbound® (ZEHP-bownd) is an injectable prescription medicine that may help adults with obesity, or with excess weight (overweight) who also have weight-related medical problems, lose weight and keep it off.
+Zepbound® (ZEHP-bownd) is an injectable prescription medicine that may help adults with obesity, or some adults with overweight who also have weight-related medical problems to lose excess body weight and keep the weight off.
 It should be used with a reduced-calorie diet and increased physical activity.

-• Zepbound contains tirzepatide and should not be used with other tirzepatide-containing products or any GLP-1 receptor agonist medicines.
-It is not known if Zepbound is safe and effective when taken with other prescription, over-the-counter, or herbal weight loss products.
-It is not known if Zepbound can be used in people who have had pancreatitis.
-It is not known if Zepbound is safe and effective for use in children under 18 years of age.
+- Zepbound contains tirzepatide and should not be used with other tirzepatide-containing products or any GLP-1 receptor agonist medicines.
+It is not known if Zepbound is safe and effective for use in children.

 Warnings - Zepbound may cause tumors in the thyroid, including thyroid cancer.
 Watch for possible symptoms, such as a lump or swelling in the neck, hoarseness, trouble swallowing, or shortness of breath.
 If you have any of these symptoms, tell your healthcare provider.